Paul Klee: The Life & Work of an Iconic Artist

 Unnamed (butterfly), Paul Klee, ca. 1892

-Paul Klee was born on December 18, 1879, in Muenchenbuchsee, Switzerland as a child of two musicians.
-Paul’s father, the German Hans Wilhelm Klee, worked as a music teacher and his mother, Ida Marie Klee, was a Swiss singer.
+Paul Klee was born on December 18, 1879, in Muenchenbuchsee, Switzerland, as a child of two musicians.
+Paul’s father, Hans Wilhelm Klee, was German and worked as a music teacher, and his mother, Ida Marie Klee, was a Swiss singer.
 Inspired by his parents, Paul Klee learned to play the violin as a schoolboy.
-At school though, the later artist also developed another passion: drawing his notebooks full.
-The watercolor of a butterfly, that Klee is said to have painted at the age of 13, dates from this period.
+At school, though, the artist also developed another passion: drawing in his notebooks until they were full.
+This watercolor of a butterfly, which Klee is said to have painted at the age of 13, dates from this period.

 Two MenMeet, Paul Klee, 1903, drawing